OnlySlides/Active-Directory-Project/README.md

 ### Tools Used
 - draw.io to create the logical diagram
 - Wins server as the AD
-- Splunk universal forwarder to send data back to the Splunk server
+- Splunk universal forwarder(UF) to send data back to the Splunk server
 - ART to generate the attack telemetry
 - Sysmon installed on the AD server and target machine to view the attack telemetry